 With its proximity to major cities, Loudoun County is an accessible destination just 25 miles from the nation’s capital.
 Here, enjoy wine tasting, historic sites, delicious bites, outdoor recreation and craft beer tastings.
 Loudoun County is also home to Dulles International Airport, one of America’s busiest airports.
-Reach Loudoun byway of White's Ferry, connecting Montgomery County, Maryland and Loudoun County, Virginia by the Potomac River.
-View these five things to do after arriving in Loudoun from White's Ferry; it's just a hop, skip and a jump away!
+Travel into Loudoun from Maryland by way of the Sandy Hook Bridge, or cross the Potomac River on White's Ferry, which connects Montgomery County, Maryland and Loudoun County, Virginia.
+View these five things to do after arriving in Loudoun from our "next-door neighbor" states!

 3. Celebrity Stomping Grounds

 President John F. Kennedy and his wife, Jackie Kennedy Onassis spent a great deal of time in Loudoun and in 1963, a Roman Catholic church was built in Middleburg that catered to the president, complete with bulletproof glass and a phone that connected directly to the White House.
 Jackie spent countless hours horseback riding throughout Loudoun’s countryside so when it came time to design a home, she chose a 166-acre estate in Middleburg that featured gated pastures and horse stables.
 She also rode at Morven Park where she occasionally showed horses.
-Morven Park is also home to the famous Presidential pardoned turkeys, Honest and Abe who now reside happily on the 1,000-acre historic estate that was once home to Governor Westmoreland Davis.
-Thanks to President Obama, these famous turkeys will live the remainder of their lives atop Turkey Hill.
 And if you’re interested in sipping wine like a first lady, head to Greenhill Winery & Vineyards where Michelle Obama deemed the Seyval Blanc one of her favorite wines.

 4. Divine Wine